Punishing Putin: How Biden could cut Russia off from world tech

 The administration has been vowing to hit Moscow with a potent cocktail of banking sanctions and export controls for weeks, in response to a massing of hundreds of thousands of Russian troops along Ukraine's borders.

-Reuters reported on Saturday that the Biden administration had prepared an initial package of sanctions against Russia that includes barring US financial institutions from processing transactions for major Russian banks.
+Reuters reported on Saturday that the Biden administration had prepared a package of sanctions against Russia that includes barring US financial institutions from processing transactions for major Russian banks.

 Their roll-out looks increasingly likely after Russian President Vladimir Putin on Monday recognised two breakaway regions of Ukraine as independent and told Russia's defence ministry to deploy troops into the two regions to "keep the peace," heightening tension with the West over Ukraine.

-By far the most sweeping measure contained in the initial export controls package would take a page from restrictions placed on Chinese telecom giant Huawei Technologies Co Ltd by former President Donald Trump.
-It would dramatically expand the scope of the so-called Foreign Direct Product Rule, requiring firms that use US tools to make technology overseas to obtain a US license before shipping them to Russia.
+By far the most sweeping measure contained in the export controls package would take a page from restrictions placed on Chinese telecom giant Huawei Technologies Co Ltd by former President Donald Trump.
+It would dramatically expand the scope of the so-called Foreign Direct Product Rule (FDPR), requiring firms that use US tools to make technology overseas to obtain a US license before shipping them to Russia.

-"It's extraordinarily novel and has the potential for being far more significant than controls just on exports of these items from the United States," said Washington lawyer Kevin Wolf, a former official at the US Department of Commerce.
+"It's extraordinarily novel and has the potential for being far more significant than controls just on exports of these items from the United States," said Washington lawyer Kevin Wolf, a former Commerce Department official.

 Most chips are made with US equipment, giving the United States leverage to control the flow of electronics to Russia.

 US suppliers would also have to obtain licenses for certain Russia-bound items that do not currently require them, such as civil aircraft parts.
-Whether Europe would follow suit with similar measures remains to be seen, but authorities on both sides of the Atlantic have said they were preparing a coordinated response.
+Whether Europe would follow suit with similar measures remains to be seen.

+Japan said on Tuesday it stood ready to join the United States and other G7 industrialised nations in slapping sanctions on Russia, should Putin order an invasion of Ukraine.

+In response to Moscow's moves in eastern Ukraine, Biden vowed to end investment and trade with the regions while British Prime Minister Boris Johnson announced initial sanctions targeting Russian banks and billionaires.

-Under changes proposed in the package, the license applications, in turn, would face a strict "policy of denial" standard of review, meaning only in rare cases would the administration approve them.
+Under changes proposed in the US export control package, the license applications, in turn, would face a strict "policy of denial" standard of review, meaning only in rare cases would the administration approve them.

 In addition, Russian companies listed as so-called military end users for their alleged ties to the Russian military, including a handful of aircraft producers, would be added to a trade blacklist known as the entity list.
 That would broaden the scope of items the companies would need licenses to obtain.

-Finally, the administration would expand the scope of products that would need approval from the United States to go to Russian military end users.
+Finally, Washington would expand the scope of products that would need approval from the United States when sent to Russian military end users through an even broader application of the FDPR rule, subjecting to US licenses requirements all items made abroad with US tools and destined for companies that support the military.